aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster grants the target an illusory form of another entity, as long as the size category is the same.
 Thus the target looks, and sounds, like a different entity.
 The illusion is, however, only visual and auditory, so entities that do not rely on these senses will not be deceived.
 Likewise, it does not mask tactile stimuli.
 An unwilling target can negate the effect with a CHA save.

 The spell does not in any way alter the abilities or physical properties of the target.
-Thus a close examination of the target ("prospect" or "observe" at close range) vs the Threshold of the caster, reveals the illusion.
+Thus a close examination of the target ("prospect" or "observe" at close range) vs the Threshold of the caster reveals the illusion.
 Likewise, every time an observer perceives the target to behave, smell, or produce tactile stimuli that do not match its appearance, the observer may make a WIS save to break the illusion.
 An observer that has broken the illusion sees the actual form of the target and no longer perceives the illusory form.

 Thus, for example, if the target is disguised as a winged, and the illusory wings pass through a physical object, such as a bookshelf, any observers of this may make a WIS save.
 A group may rule that particularly flagrant mismatches between appearances and observed 'behaviour' automatically break the illusion (but this is a slippery slope, and is not recommended).